The Cosmic Complexities of Balinese Love - NOW! Bali

 In Bali, love and indeed sex are more than just about the relationship between two people.
 It is about the gods, the cosmos, the cycle of life.

 For most Westerners love oscillates between two poles: on one side there is the romantic meeting of two individuals, and on the other side, the sexual encounter of two natural opposites, the active spermatozoon and the passive ovule.
-Platonic love versus one-night-stands, and agape versus eros: these are the irreconcilable opposites that have always haunted the Western and now the modern world, with all their related problems and anxieties.
+Platonic love versus romantic, or in ‘eros’ versus ‘agape’: these are the irreconcilable opposites that have always haunted the Western and now the modern world, with all their related problems and anxieties.

 Always original, the traditional Balinese look at love with different eyes.
 To them, eros (passionate love) and agape (unconditional love) are complements rather than opposites, and love is beyond the grasp of the individual.